 Most of the data that the Platform receives from browsers and devices might also be called “HTTP header data” or “clickstream data.”

-Platform Data does not include data that by itself identifies an individual, such as name, address, phone number, email address, or government identifier.
+We do not allow data that by itself identifies an individual, such as name, address, phone number, email address, or government identifier, to be used on the Platform.
 AppNexus does not allow data that directly identifies an individual to be collected or used on the Platform.